AI-Driven Therapeutics for Antibiotic-Resistant Infections & Sepsis

 Intellectual Property

-Febris Therapeutics has established priority dates across its full therapeutic platform through four provisional patent applications filed with the USPTO (April 3, 2026), covering small molecule antibacterials, novel delivery mechanisms, combination therapy strategies, and biologics targeting antibiotic-resistant Gram-negative pathogens.
+Febris Therapeutics has established priority dates across its full therapeutic platform through seven provisional patent applications filed with the USPTO between April 3 and April 21, 2026, covering small molecule antibacterials, peptide macrocycle inhibitors, siderophore-mediated delivery, dual peptidoglycan-synthesis inhibitors, LPS-neutralization biologics, and pharmacokinetically-coordinated antibiotic combination therapy.

 All applications are supported by ALCOA+-compliant computational data (SHA-256 integrity verified).
-Non-provisional filings and PCT international applications are targeted for Q1 2027.
+Non-provisional filings and PCT international applications are targeted for Q1–Q2 2027.

 Funding & Partnerships